richard-viney/ig_markets/README.md

 Written against the offical REST API available at http://labs.ig.com/rest-trading-api-reference.

-A IG Markets live or demo account is needed in order to use this gem.
+An IG Markets live or demo account is needed in order to use this gem.

 [travis-ci-home]: http://travis-ci.org/rviney/ig_markets
 [travis-ci-badge]: https://travis-ci.org/rviney/ig_markets.svg?branch=master